okube-ai/laktory/docs/concepts/pipeline.md

     display(df)
 ```

-Notice how `dlt` module is imported from laktory as it will provide additional
+Notice how `dlt` module is imported from laktory as it provides additional
 debugging and inspection capabilities.
 Notably, you can run the notebook in a
 user cluster and will be able to inspect the resulting DataFrame.